All Products

 You can execute the following statement to view the structure of the external table that you created:

-desc extended <table_name>;
+DESC extended <table_name>;

 In the execution result, Extended Info includes the basic information about the external table, the information about the storage handler, and the location of the external table.

-Query data in the external table
+Query data in the foreign table

-After you create an external table, you can execute a MaxCompute SQL statement to access Tablestore data by using the external table.
+After you create an external table, you can execute a MaxCompute SQL statement to access Tablestore data using the external table.
 Example:

 SELECT odps_orderkey, odps_orderdate, SUM(odps_totalprice) AS sum_total